Divkix/ProxyGrab/docs/faq.md

 ## What if I reach API Limit?
 If you reach the API limit, you can use the `scrapper` method to get the proxies.
-You API status might take upto a day to restore to normal, untile then you won't be able to use the API.
+You API status might take upto a day to restore to normal, until then you won't be able to use the API.

 ## How can I get all the proxies in one file?
 You can append the list on your own by making a python script, or you can wait as I will add this soon...